friedice5467/DiscordChatBot/README.md

 `https://discord.com/api/oauth2/authorize?client_id=1053064397792223273&permissions=75776&scope=bot`

 Alternatively, you can click [here](https://discord.com/api/oauth2/authorize?client_id=1053064397792223273&permissions=75776&scope=bot) to invite the bot to your server.
-Once the bot is added, tag @IceBot and then say whatever you want to talk toit.
+Once the bot is added, tag @IceBot to talk to it.

 TODO:
 1. Restrict bot activity to a specific channel name or call. - DONE